gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 ### Mediator Contracts

- A mediator contract is needed if there is an approval flow, such as when transferring an NFT or ERC-20.
-For a more in-depth explanation, see the [Omnibridge page](omnibridge).
+ A mediator contract is needed if there is an approval flow, such as when transferring an NFT or ERC-20 token.
+For a more in-depth explanation, see the [Omnibridge page](omnibridge#mediator-contracts).

 ### AMB Components